 Fish is an important source of DHA, omega-3s, and EPA.
 These nutrients are imperative in aiding brain development and growth.
 One of the healthiest and top picks amongst parents is salmon.
 While most people feel like fish is a hard food to diversify, that is not true.

 Fish soup?
 Fishcakes?
 Oven-baked?
 Air fried?
 Steamed?
 There are so many ways to make sure your child loves eating fish.
 Adding this important superfood to your child’s diet will definitely help in boosting their intelligence and brain development.

 It is important to make sure that your child’s diet is nutritionally diverse.
 Food can definitely be tricky for parents (especially first-time parents) but it does not have to be a challenge.
 Using out simple guide of brain superfoods, you can easily adjust your child’s diet.
 You can also switch up between the different foods and ways of cooking depending on your child’s growth.

 ALSO READ: What Age is Best to Start Solid Foods?

 For instance, instead of nut butter, switch to whole nuts once your child starts teething.
 Similarly, beans and berries need not be mashed once your toddler is a little older.
-You can always play around with textures and flavors to keep the food interesting and delicious for your child.
+You can always play around with textures and flavors to keep the food exciting and delicious for your child.